-As President Trump's wife, Melania, has elected to stay in New York -- at least for the time being -- it has been widely speculated that the President's daughter, Ivanka, will take on some of the traditional duties of the First Lady in Washington.
-Many are worried that this is another break from tradition by America’s unconventional 45th president; however, there have been numerous other times in US history when the ‘First Lady’ has been a woman other than the president’s wife.
+When President Donald Trump's wife, Melania, stayed in New York during the beginning of his presidency, some speculated that the President's daughter, Ivanka, might take on some of the traditional duties of the First Lady in Washington.
+Some worried this would be another break from tradition by America’s unconventional 45th president; however, there have been numerous other times in US history when the ‘First Lady’ has been a woman other than the president’s wife.
 Sometimes, it’s because the president is a bachelor or a widower; other times, the First Lady is too ill to fulfill her duties as hostess and appoints a substitute.
 Or, as often seemed the case in the 19th century and perhaps now, the president’s wife took one look at the job and said “No, thank you!”

 Dolly Madison and Patsy Jefferson Randolph, 1801-1809 (Thomas Jefferson's Presidency)

 The presidency was still a new idea when widower Thomas Jefferson took office, and two different women filled the role of official hostess during his presidency: his daughter Patsy and leading lady Dolly Madison.
 Jefferson eschewed high society, and disliked involving women in politics, so the two women did not have much slack to pick up.

 Emily Donelson, 1829-1834 (Andrew Jackson's Presidency)

 Andrew Jackson’s wife, Rachel, died after a long and harsh campaign, never stepping foot in the White House.
 Despite the way it had treated Rachel, the nation loved her replacement: Andrew’s niece, Emily Donelson.
 A hardy Tennessee woman of 21, she was reportedly on the short list of people who weren’t afraid to stand up to President Jackson.
 She fulfilled her duties well and more besides, giving birth to three children during her years as hostess!